Cancer and dementia care options

 Related pages

-Residential homes and nursing homes offer short-term and long-term care.
+Sometimes, it is not possible to meet someone’s care needs in their own home.
+Residential homes and nursing homes offer short-term and long-term 24-hour care.
 They may also provide different levels of care.
-A social worker or healthcare worker can explain about this.
+A social worker or healthcare worker can explain more about this.

 These include:

-- The Care and Social Services Inspectorate Wales
+- in Wales, the Care and Social Services Inspectorate Wales

 Before choosing a care home or agency, you may want to check its standard of care with one of these organisations.
-It can be useful to find out if they are able to meet the needs of someone with cancer and dementia.
+It can be useful to find out whether they are able to meet the needs of someone with cancer and dementia.
 Your healthcare worker or social worker may be able to give you this information.
-You could also ask to visit the care home before you decide.
+You can ask to visit the care home before you decide, and talk to staff about how they might meet the needs of the person you support.

 Hospice care

 Sometimes the person you care for may become more unwell or develop symptoms caused by cancer.
-They may want to be looked after in a hospice or in a palliative care unit of the local hospital.
+They may want to be cared for in a hospice or in the palliative care unit of a local hospital.

 Their GP, district nurse, specialist community palliative care nurse or social worker may suggest a short stay in a hospice or hospital.
 This may be because they have symptoms that would be easier to control with specialist care.
 They may be given treatments until symptoms improve.
 They then may be able to go back home.

 Hospices are generally smaller and quieter than hospitals.
 They usually work at a much gentler pace.
 Many have sitting rooms and space for family to stay overnight.
 Sometimes there is a waiting list to go into a hospice, but this is usually short.
-If you are not sure about hospice care, you can ask to visit one before making a decision.
+If you are not sure about hospice care, you can ask to visit before making a decision.
+Some hospices offer an Admiral Nurse service.
+Contact Dementia UK’s Admiral Nurse Dementia Helpline to find where these hospices are.

 About our information